AdaCore/ada-spark-rfcs/README.rst

   considered for prototyping by relevant engineers at AdaCore.

-  * Note that, if as a member of the community you want to try your hand at implementing a feature in GNAT, you can propose a patch against GNAT’s FSF repository, which will then be considered for merging into AdaCore’s GNAT Pro compiler.
-For SPARK, AdaCore’s SPARK GitHub repository is the reference implementation.
+  * Note that, if as a member of the community you want to try your hand at implementing a feature in GNAT, you can propose a patch against `GNAT’s FSF repository <https://www.gnu.org/software/gnat/>`_, which will then be considered for merging into AdaCore’s GNAT Pro compiler.
+For SPARK, `AdaCore’s SPARK GitHub repository
+    <https://github.com/AdaCore/spark2014>`_ is the reference implementation.

-- When a prototype has been implemented by a mean or another, the RFC will be re-considered, and a pull request moving the RFC from the considered folder to the prototyped folder.
+- When a prototype has been implemented by one means or another, the RFC will be re-considered, and a pull request moving the RFC from the ``considered`` folder to the ``prototyped`` folder.
 Any facts/drawbacks/additional work discovered during prototyping, as well as an evaluation of the feature will be conducted on the PR.
 The feature will be made available through the ``-gnatX`` flag so that people from the community can play with it and give feedback too.